 Authored by the expert who managed and guided the team behind the Brazil Property Pack

-In this blog post, we walk through the current housing prices in Rio de Janeiro and what they tell us about where the market is heading.
+In this updated blog post, we explain current housing prices in Rio de Janeiro, recent price trends and realistic property forecasts.

 And if you’re planning to buy a property in this place, you may want to download our pack covering the real estate market in Rio de Janeiro.